slz2003/RFCScope-/Errata_filtering/Result_manual/9815-2/packetizer_raw_output.md

 Clarify in the text that the suppression of advertising optional attributes applies specifically to the creation of BGP-LS-SPF updates, while their acceptance and propagation—as well as their treatment in SPF computations—follow separate, defined rules.

-**Severity:** Low
-  *Basis:* The issue is primarily one of clarity and could lead to misinterpretation by readers who do not consider the full context; it does not result in a protocol violation when the entire specification is taken into account.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-2

 ---